 * Includes African-born Americans.
 Source: US Census Bureau.
 (2011).

 As a rule, Minnesota's urban areas are more diverse than its rural areas, but this is quickly changing as businesses and industries around the state recruit a more diverse workforce to Greater Minnesota.
-To find the population profile for your specific county, as well as other health outcome information, visit the county tables at the Minnesota Center for Health Statistics.
+To find the population profile for your specific county, as well as other health outcome information, visit: Minnesota County Health Tables.

 One cannot talk about improving health in Minnesota without addressing health disparities.
 Although the health status of Minnesotans overall is quite high—Minnesota is often named one of the healthiest states in the nation—there are significant disparities in health factors and health outcomes in Minnesota between the state's majority white population and its populations of color and American Indians.
 These disparities are stark and expansive.
 As part of its mission and goals, MDH seeks to eliminate social disparities in health.

 The figure below from the 2012 Minnesota Statewide Health Assessment, Disparities in mortality in Minnesota 2006-2010, displays just how broad these disparities are—the rate of death among Minnesota's American Indians is two to three times as high as white Minnesotans of the same age except for in the elderly, and African-American mortality rates are nearly twice as high as those of white Minnesotans (again, except for in the elderly).